leela-ai/tailscale-axis/README.md

 ./build.sh -a aarch64 -s 1.4 -u admin -t "--ssh --accept-routes" -T v1.80.0
 ```

-## License and acknowledgements
+## Acknowledgements

-Tailscale is a trademark of Tailscale Inc. Leela AI is not affiliated with Tailscale Inc.

 This repository is based on [Mo3he's](https://github.com/Mo3he/Axis_Cam_Tailscale) original work on bringing Tailscale to Axis cameras.

+Tailscale is a trademark of Tailscale Inc.
+Axis is a trademark of Axis Communications AB.

+Leela AI is not affiliated with Tailscale Inc or Axis Communications AB.
+This package is not officially endorsed or supported by either company, and is provided on an "as is" basis by Leela AI, Inc. We provide no warranty or guarantee of any kind, express or implied.

+## License

-Tailscale BSD 3-Clause License
+Tailscale is licensed under the [BSD 3-Clause License](https://github.com/tailscale/tailscale/blob/main/LICENSE).